10 shocking things guys wish girls knew

 “I like the way my last girlfriend dressed,” says Miguel.
 “She wore some stuff that showed off her great athletic body, but it wasn’t like all hanging out.
 Sometimes she wore baggy pants and just a little of her belly showed.
 Or sometimes, if she wore those tight jeans girls always wear, she wouldn’t have her boobs all out.”

 In other words, Miguel’s ex struck a balance between teen fashion’s obsession with skimpiness and some actual good taste.
 Just a peek of a shoulder exposed in a side-cut shirt can be fabulously glamorous.
 You can take your best assets and display them gracefully.
 You have a great, flat belly?
-Then, if you must share it with the world, wear a midriff paired with a full-length denim skirt.
+Then, if you must share it with the world, wear a crop top paired with some jeans.
 Want to show off those great legs?
 Go with the mini skirt, but save the midriff for another day.

 Knowledge is power.
 “I think girls get mixed up because of how people dress on TV,” says Matthew.
 “Showing a lot of skin in super-tight clothes just says to everyone, ‘Please look at me!’
 If you need to wear those kinds of clothes, you’re obviously not confident.”